-Enviroi nmental Issue Area: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Physically divide an established community?
-D ⊠ b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-X
+nmental Issue Area: the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community?
+27 - C b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?